akazukin5151/koneko/README.md

 # Roadmap

+## Features

 * In-depth usage documentation; use letters to represent modes (at least in public docs) rather than numbers
     * Make sure the diagrams in HACKING.md is up-to-date
+    * Offline mode: Using `lscat_app` as a base for offline mode, rather than `koneko`
+        - Handle moving around pages
 * `q` cli command to go to frequents
-* Access browse cache from koneko main, move clear cache to be inside browse cache

-## Features

-* Offline mode: Use `lscat_app` as a base for offline mode, rather than `koneko`
-    - [x] Handle moving around pages
-    - [x] Mode 2 dirs in lscat_app should do something (currently does nothing)
-    - [ ] Documentation

 ## Known bugs